-ATT measures its AB109 recidivism outcomes by comparing the number of days clients spend in custody, in an inpatient psychiatric setting, or are homeless during the 12 months prior to service initiation with the number of days in these categories while in treatment following release.
+ATT measures its AB109 recidivism outcomes by comparing the number of days individuals spend incustody, in an inpatient psychiatric setting, or are homeless during the 12 months prior to service initiation with the number of days in these categories while in treatment following release.
 The target goal is to reduce the number of days in these categories by 30%.
-From July 1, 2020 to June 30, 2021, ATT served 122 unduplicated clients with severe mental illness, many of whom had a secondary diagnosis of a substance use disorder and were homeless.
-In aggregate, the number of days incarcerated decreased by 65%, and the number of days in a psychiatric inpatient setting were reduced by 17%.
-The number of homeless days decreased by 7%.
+From July 1, 2021 to June 30, 2022 (April, May & June 2022 data are pro-rated).
+ATT served 92 unduplicated individuals with severe mental illness, many of whom had a secondary diagnosis of a substance use disorder and were homeless.
+In aggregate, the number of days incarcerated decreased by 76%, psychiatric inpatient setting reduced by 28% and homeless days decreased by 38% (Table 3).
 KernBHRS staff work together with the Homeless Collaborative and partner agencies to coordinate efforts to address housing needs.